okeshawarz/prospectus/keshawarz_prospectus_v2.md

 This prospectus outlines a proposal for three essays on the themes of urban growth, distribution, and land use policy in the United States.
-The overall motivation of this dissertation, in the broadest terms, is to understand how rents in markets for land and housing affect economic outcomes for those living and working in urban regions^[As @lefebvre2003 would say, "the urban" is not limited merely to cities but rather to an entire urban mode of production.
+The overall motivation of this dissertation, in the broadest terms, is to understand how rents in markets for land and housing affect economic outcomes for those living and working in urban regions^[As @lefebvre2003 would say, "the urban" is not limited merely to cities but rather to an entire global urban mode of production.
 I tend to agree.].
 Over the course of investigating this question, this dissertation will touch upon questions of income and wealth inequality, agglomeration and scale economies,